jadzeidan/user-guides/bitboxapp/full-node.md

 This functionality allows you to connect your full node to the BitBoxApp.

 ## Connecting to your full node without Tor
-On your regular computer, configure the BitBoxApp to use your RaspiBolt:
+On your regular computer, configure the BitBoxApp to use your own node:

 * In the sidebar, select Settings > Connect your own full node
 * In the field “Enter the endpoint” enter the hostname or ip address and the port, e.g. raspibolt.local:50002